mohammad0914/Pursuit-Core-CSS-Selectors-Lab/README.md

 # Question 7.

 In the ol change only the last child element to be bold.
-Look it up!

 # Question 8.